 I had reached the lowest point of my life.
 I was ready to let go of everything, including my own life.
 I wanted to surrender.
 I just couldn’t carry on like that.
 Something had to change.

-Suddenly my self destructiveness transformed into deep sadness.
+Suddenly my self-destructiveness transformed into deep sadness.
 I cried and felt empathy towards myself.
-I was so sorry about everything what was happening to me.
+I was so sorry about everything that was happening to me.
 I knew deep down that it was not my fault.
 I had always given my best and never wanted to harm myself or anyone else.
 I just did what I could with the wisdom I had.
 Thanks to the sadness I found the courage to forgive myself.

-It was like a switch, which was turned on.
+It was like a switch that was turned on.
 It caused a shift in my consciousness and I felt something powerful deep inside.
 Something that was always there waiting to be found.
-I heard the voice of my heart, which said: „Don’t give up!
+I heard the voice of my heart which said: „Don’t give up!
 Life is precious.
 Believe in yourself and live!“

 Thanks to the power of compassion, I realized that my life couldn’t end like that.
 I couldn’t just waste it and close the door of unlimited possibilities.
 I knew that there was still something to be discovered.
 I started to feel hope.
 I wanted to try again.
 I decided I would never give up.
 I chose to be strong.